-InvestmentThe investment objective of the Close Managed Income Fund is toobjectiveprovide income together with some capital growth over the medium term (i.e. more than 5 years).
+The investment objective of the Close Managed Income Fund is to provide income together with some capital growth over the medium term (i.e. more than 5 years).

-InvestmentThe Fund has a focus on income producing assets and will hold at leastpolicy80% of its portfolio in a mixture of equities and fixed interest securities.
+The Fund has a focus on income producing assets and will hold at least 80% of its portfolio in a mixture of equities and fixed interest securities.
 As part of the "Managed" fund range, this means the Fund will achieve this exposure through investment in actively and passively managed collective investment schemes (which may include collective investment schemes managed by the Manager or by an affiliate of the Manager), closed ended funds and exchange traded funds.